Prague Experience logoPrague tourist information & travel guide logo

 map showing Lesser Town Square in Prague

-At its centre, and dividing the square in two, is the magnificent St. Nicholas Church, the Lesser Town’s foremost landmark.
+At the heart of the square, and dividing it in two, is the magnificent St. Nicholas Church, the Lesser Town’s foremost landmark.

-In the upper half of the square, opposite the entrance to St. Nicholas is the beautifully restored Liechtenstein Palace, which hosts a regular programme of classical concerts.
+In the upper half of the square, opposite the entrance to St. Nicholas, is the beautifully restored Liechtenstein Palace, which hosts a regular programme of classical concerts.

-Here in 1575, non-Catholic nobles wrote the “Ceske Konfese” (Czech Confession), a pioneering demand for religious tolerance addressed to the Habsburg emperor, and which was eventually passed into law by Rudolf II in 1609.
+It was in the Lesser Town Hall in 1575 that the non-Catholic nobles wrote the “Ceske Konfese” (Czech Confession), a pioneering demand for religious tolerance addressed to the Habsburg emperor, which was eventually passed into law by Rudolf II in 1609.
+Today it is called Malostranská beseda.

 -----------------------------------------------